 A: Higher One is a refund card provided to students.
-Refunds are paid through Higher One Easy Refund cards.
+Refunds are paid through the Higher One - MyoneAccount card.

 Students who withdraw from all oftheir courses for the term must complete a withdrawal form and submit it to the Registrar’s Office.
 Those who fail to complete the official withdrawal form may be withdrawn from the program for lack of attendance.

 Q: What happens if I have to quit ATC because of personal or other reasons, will I be eligible for aid the following semester?
 Will I have to pay my financial aid back?A: It depends on your satisfactory academic progress (SAP) status at the time of withdrawal.
 Students who receive federal funds may have to repay funds if they totally withdraw prior to the 60% point of the term.